 Bookkeeping in Australia is bigger than you might think.
-There are over 100,000 bookkeepers currently working in some capacity*.
+In 2021, data suggests there are over 100,000 bookkeepers currently working in some capacity*.
 Some work full time, but many work part-time and/or remotely as independent practitioners.
 It’s a great career option for many different reasons, from flexibility of hours and location to the sheer variety of work out there.
 That’s why bookkeepers are also a really diverse group.

 But how does one get started in this line of work?
 It’s a bit of a mystery in some ways, because there are so many pathways.
 Speak to a bookkeeper with 30 years’ experience, and you’ll get a totally different answer to a new graduate in their first job.
 Speak to a bookkeeper who supports rural and remote businesses, and you might get a different answer to one who works for tradies and contractors in the city.
 It’s a spectrum from extensive work experience (including family business admin) to formal qualifications.

 Certification is the most straightforward way to get started and grow your career as a bookkeeper.
 It’s also the most reliable way to make sure you have the breadth and depth of knowledge to serve customers in a variety of different scenarios.
 In this article, we’ll look at some of the different methods and definitions of ‘certification’, so you can work out which one’s right for you.

 In Australia, you don’t technically have to be certified in any way to work as a bookkeeper.
 That’s the reason why small business owners can do their own books and BAS.
 Administrators with experience in bookkeeping can offer their services without having to get a qualification to formalise their experience.